 The key issue is the interval between specimen collection and culture in the laboratory.
-The IDSA document recommends that transport times for specimens for bacteriological culture

-I was appointed medical microbiologist should be 2 hours or less.
+The IDSA document recommends that transport times for specimens for bacteriological culture should be 2 hours or less.
 Changes which contributed to this included the introduction of the pneumatic tube system for rapid transfer of all pathology specimens from within the hospital for immediate attention.
 Out of hours, however, microbiology specimens accumulated until senior MLSOs participating in the on-call rota out of hours volunteered a visit to the laboratory at around 10 pm by the MLSO on-call to process positive blood cultures, incubate blood cultures taken during the evening, and culture any other specimens not noted as urgent but which they thought required immediate attention.

-included has specimens "?
+This has included specimens from "?
 Necrotising Fasciitis" and other specimens taken during surgery, specimens from patients with severe sepsis and on one occasion a CSF labelled "routine" which turned out to be a probable mycobacterium infection!